Roger Craig (baseball): Coach and manager

 Craig retired from the mound after the 1966 campaign and rejoined the Dodgers as a scout (1967) and manager of Double-A Albuquerque (1968).
 In 1969, former Dodger general manager Buzzie Bavasi appointed Craig the first pitching coach in the history of the newly born San Diego Padres.
-Enduring the growing pains of another expansion team, Craig spent four years as the Padres' mound tutor before he was replaced by ex-teammate Podres.
+Enduring the growing pains of another expansion team, Craig spent four years as the Padres' mound tutor before he was replaced by ex-teammate Johnny Podres.
 After another brief return to the Dodgers as a minor league pitching instructor in 1973, Craig resumed his MLB coaching career with the Houston Astros (1974–1975) and had a second tour with the Padres (1976–1977).
 During the latter year, the Padres lost 93 games under two managers, John McNamara and Alvin Dark.

 In March 1978—in the midst of spring training, and only two weeks before Opening Day—the Padres' ownership fired Dark for "miscommunication" with his players and elevated Craig to the manager's post.
 Said Craig at the time: "It was the shock of my life, but the best shock I've ever had.
 My main task now is to get the players to relax so they can perform to the best of their capabilities."
 The 1978 Padres responded to Craig's leadership, improving by 15 games over 1977 and posting the first winning season (84–78) in franchise history.
 However, Craig's 1979 team took a giant step backward, reverting to a poor 68–93 record.
 Craig was fired at season's end and replaced by Jerry Coleman, the former Yankee second baseman then serving as the radio voice of the Padres.

 The firing eventually proved to be beneficial to Craig's managing career, however.
 Sparky Anderson, a former Dodger minor leaguer and coaching colleague of Craig's on the 1969 Padres, had taken over as pilot of the Detroit Tigers in the middle of 1979.
 He appointed Craig his pitching coach for 1980, and over the next five seasons, Craig moulded the Detroit pitching staff (led by bellwethers Jack Morris and Dan Petry) into a formidable group.
 The 1984 Tigers stormed to a 35–5 start, the American League pennant, and World Series championship (achieved against the San Diego Padres).

-The national exposure he received burnished Craig's reputation as one of baseball's top pitching coaches and teacher of the split-finger fastball.
+The national exposure Craig received burnished his reputation as one of baseball's top pitching coaches and "guru of the split-finger fastball".
+Said former MLB catcher and manager Mike Scioscia in 2011, “Everyone was throwing that pitch.
+It was the pitch of the ’80s just like the pitch of the ’60s was a slider.”

 But when the Detroit front office refused his request for a salary increase for 1985, Craig retired to his San Diego County ranch.
 His retirement did not last a full baseball season.